-Length of time ( hrs per day, days per wk):6 wks
+Length of time (hrs per day, days per wk):6 wks

-Lecture 2.0 Lab 1.5 0.0 Ext TOTAL = 3.5
+Lecture 2.0 Lab 1.5 Ext 0.0 TOTAL = 3.5Qtr Hrs

-Qtr Hrs

 This course provides instruction in critical reading and thinking skills necessary for college reading and research.
-The course includes instruction in critical analysis, critical interpretation, and advanced instruction vocabulary and literal in comprehensionselections such as short essays, newspaper & magazine articles, general stories, instructor will help students analyze, synthesize and interpret general reading materials including some with abstract concepts; increase speed and comprehension in silent reading; develop the skill to deduce the meaning of unfamiliar vocabulary from context; read for enjoyment; and at the same time gain new vocabulary words and sentence structures.
+The course includes instruction in critical analysis. critical interpretation, advanced and instruction vocabulary literal in and comprehensionselections such as short essays, newspaper & magazine articles, general stories, etc. instructor will help students analyze, synthesize and interpret general reading materials including some with abstract concepts; increase speed and comprehension in deduce the silent reading; develop the skill to meaning of unfamiliar vocabulary from context; read for enjoyment; and at the same time gain new vocabulary words and sentence structures.